Zen-Payments/.github/profile/README.md

 <p align="center">

-#### Zen Payments specializes in high risk credit card processing and has been a top merchant account provider for over 15 years.
-Contact us today and to learn about our same-day approvals, high risk industries, and gateway solutions.
+#### [Zen Payments specializes in high risk credit card processing and has been a top merchant account provider for over 15 years.
+Contact us today and to learn about our same-day approvals, high riskindustries, and gateway solutions.]

 </p>